wp-plugins/sondages-lasonde/readme.txt

 Tested up to: 3.1.1
 Stable tag: 1.4

-To read this page in French you can Go to [Lasonde.fr / wordpress plugin (FR)] (http://www.lasonde.fr/plugin-sondages-lasonde-fr-pour-wordpress/ "Install Polls Lasonde on wordpress (FR)")
+To read this page in French you can Go to [this page](http://www.lasonde.fr/plugin-sondages-lasonde-fr-pour-wordpress/ "Install Polls Lasonde on wordpress FR")

 Lasonde.fr can add polls on wordpress sites ...
 MultiLang